22 Games of Chess in Fantasy and Science Fiction

 The game of kings is a mainstay of science fiction and fantasy.
 Sometimes it’s on screen or on the page, and sometimes it’s indirect—an influencing factor in the lives of authors and filmmakers.
+Either way, it's a gift for sci-fi fans.
 Here are 22 famous examples of chess in fantasy and science fiction.

 1. Star Wars

 The only rule I really know about Dejarik holochess is that it’s best to let the Wookiee win.
 But this being science fiction and all, there are elaborate rules for the holographic pieces fighting on a circular board.